farirpgs/fari-app/lib/srds/fate-core.md

 You can look at an aspect-related problem as a very large-scale kind of event compel.
 The setup is a little more work, but the structure is similar—having an aspect suggests or implies something problematic for the PC or multiple PCs, but unlike a compel, it’s something they can’t easily resolve or deal with in the moment.

-##### You Don T Always Have To Destroy The World
+> ##### You Don't Always Have To Destroy The World
+>

-As you will see from the examples, not all of our urgent, consequential problems necessarily involve the fate of the world or even a large portion of the setting.
+> As you will see from the examples, not all of our urgent, consequential problems necessarily involve the fate of the world or even a large portion of the setting.
 Interpersonal problems can have just as much of an impact on a group of PCs as stopping this week’s bad guy—winning someone’s respect or resolving an ongoing dispute between two characters can just as easily take the focus for a scenario as whatever grand scheme your badass villain is cooking up.
+>

-If you want a classic action-adventure story setup, see if you can come up with two main problems for your scenario—one that focuses on something external to the characters (like the villain’s scheme), and one that deals with interpersonal issues.
+> If you want a classic action-adventure story setup, see if you can come up with two main problems for your scenario—one that focuses on something external to the characters (like the villain’s scheme), and one that deals with interpersonal issues.
 The latter will serve as a subplot in your scenario and give the characters some development time while they’re in the midst of dealing with other problems.

 #### Problems And Character Aspects